VoidLeech/Paths-Are-Roads/readme.md

 ### Mod Support
 Paths are Roads comes with built-in mod support for various mods.
 If your favourite mod is missing, feel free to create an issue or open a PR.
-Paths are Roads currently support the following mods.
+Paths are Roads currently support the following mods in various versions of Minecraft.
 For details on which mobs and blocks are supported, check out [docs/mod-compat.md](docs/mod-compat.md).
 If you don't have one of these mods, the data pack will still work, without errors being thrown.
 - Aether
 - Deep Aether
 - Alex's Mobs
 - Hellion's Sniffer+
 - Simple Kelpies
 - Macaw's Paths and Pavings (Also with Every Compat support, see [the issue](https://github.com/VoidLeech/Paths-Are-Roads/issues/10) for details)

 ### Editing